zvtoth/zvtoth.github.io/1_research/papers.md

 ### Drafts, Talks, Work in progress

+``From Sine qua non to Occasional Causes: Ockham, Pierre d'Ailly, and Gabriel Biel" (in progress)

 ''Durand of St.-Pourçain and Some Contemporaries on Whether God Can Recreate Numerically the Same Individual'' (in progress, with Adam Wood)